How can your DukeEngage experience help you in the professional world?

 - Be clear about the duration and specific about time commitment (min.
 320 hours)

-- What would my community partner think of this title?
+- What would my community partner think of this description?

-- Does this title accurately represent the work I’ve done?
+- Does this description accurately represent the work I’ve done?

 - Does the way I have described my work highlight my partnership with my organization?

 Additions to your resume should highlight specific skills used to make contributions during your experience, stressing the collaborative effort involved in completing your work.